StevenWeathers/Movie-UPC-API/README.md

 Movie UPC API

-Runs on Docker, Node 0.12.x
+Runs on Docker, Go 1.13

 Requires MongoDb container and stevenweathers/movie-upc-api-cronjob Docker image for the data download/import